 Worst-case scenario: We’ve seen this movie before.
 Perez loses control of his walk rate without getting enough strikeouts.
 He gives up more than his share of baserunners and doesn’t strand enough of them once they reach base.
 In other words, it’s 2009 all over again.

 Most likely scenario: I’m not sure what all the projection systems’ skepticism is about.
 Expecting someone with a track record as inconsistent as Perez’ to repeat last year’s performance is probably unwise, but there’s no reason to assume he’s in for a full run’s worth of regression.
 I’ll take the Bill James projection, but without so many strikeouts.

-Topics: Rafael Perez
+Tags: Rafael Perez